-Silver Springs High School is our high school district's full day contination program and is housed in the main building on the Park Avenue Alternative Education Site.
+Silver Springs High School is our high school district's full day continuation program and is housed in the main building on the Park Avenue Alternative Education Site.
 This site and program operates a Young Parents Program.
 Also, Head Start operates a full service Infant/Toddler Center on site.
 Our mission is to assist our students in their acquisition of a high school diploma, and our passion is inspiring life long learning.
 In addition to emphasis on the core curricular subjects, we offer limited elective and vocational classes.
-Our students may also enroll in ROP, as well as, earn elective credit through Work Experience Education if they are employed.
+Our students may also earn elective credit through Work Experience Education if they are employed.
 Silver Springs also offers a variety of extra-curricular programs and activities.
-Parental input, communication and interation is encouraged and welcome.
+Parental input, communication and interaction is encouraged and welcomed.